 For an earlier self-published book, Diaries of Death (2010), I photographically re-enacted the death of the victims of the massacres committed by paramilitary groups, basing the images on testimony collected by Human Rights Watch in Colombia.
 These images are printed with the lith photographic process, to convey the sinister quality of the events depicted.

 Stone Faces (2008) deals with the enrichment of cultural diversity and identity in United States of America produced by the phenomena of globalization.
 I produced a series of multiethnic portraits and printed them on stones using an alternative photographic process.
 These photographic sculptures are conceived as stele, appearing as ancient portraits carved on stone.

-For two other self-published books, I created imagery accompanied by original poems that tell personal stories of love and death through dreams.
-In Encounters (2011), to love is to transform and to be transformed; the lovers forget death in an attempt to make the instant an eternity.
+For two other self-published books, I created imagery accompanied by original poems that tell personal stories of love and death and to be transformed; the lovers forget death in an attempt to make the instant an eternity.
 The beauty of the platinum-palladium process enhances the painterly, dreamlike quality of the images.
 In Dreams and Nightmares (2007), using myself as subject, I explore the labyrinth of femininity.

 My work has been exhibited and lectured in Colombia, the Dominican Republic, and America.
 I graduated from Indiana State University with an MFA on Photography and an MA on Hispanic Literature.
 A BA on Communications and Journalism from Universidad Externado of Colombia.
-I have taught photography and alternative photographic processes in Colombia and America and written and photographed articles for El Espectador,The Guardian, and Tribune-Star.
+I have taught photography and alternative photographic processes in Colombia and America and written and photographed articles for El Espectador,The Guardian, Tribune-Star and SEMANA SOSTENIBLE.

 Photo by Mic Orman